-Immediately after the three playoff positions have been determined and prior to each playoff game, each team involved shall be asked by the Chief Umpire to select their choice of stone handle color.
+Immediately after the two or three playoff positions have been determined and prior to each playoff game, each team involved in the next scheduled playoff game shall be asked by the Chief Umpire to select their choice of stone handle color.
 Each team shall be allowed a maximum of 15 minutes to make its selection.
 Failure to comply shall result in a set of stones being assigned.
 Upon the conclusion of each playoff draw, the same process shall be implemented again.
 In all playoff games a complete set of rocks from any sheet must be chosen.

-In all playoff games, a team finishing ahead of another team (according to win/loss record) will gain last stone advantage AND choice of stone colour.
+In all playoff games, a team finishing ahead of another team (according to win/loss record) will gain decision on placement of positioned stone AND choice of stone colour.

-When the round robin win/loss record of the two teams involved in a playoff or tiebreaker game(s) is the same, the team that won the game between the two during the round robin shall have choice of either last stone OR stone colour UNLESS their ranking has been determined by the Total Draw Distance, then those results shall provide choice of color AND second practice.
-In this situation, the draw to the button for hammer shall be used.
+When the round robin win/loss record of the two teams involved in a playoff or tiebreaker game(s) is the same, the team that won the game between the two during the round robin shall have choice of either decision on placement of positioned stone OR stone colour UNLESS their ranking has been determined by the Total Draw Distance, then those results shall provide choice of color and second practice.
+The draw to the button for decision on placement of positioned stone stone shall be used.

-When last stone has not been determined by a draw to the button, the team delivering the last stone in the first end will practice first.
+When choice of placement of positioned stones has not been determined by a draw to the button, the team with the choice of placement of positioned stone will practice first.

-The first place team's access to practice ice will be at the discretion of the Chief Umpire.
+When a semi-final and final are scheduled, the first place team's access to practice ice will be at the discretion of the Chief Umpire.
 All practice sessions will be supervised and the length of the practice will be at the discretion of the Chief Umpire.